-We follow the DfE’s Letters and Sounds programme to ensure consistency across the school.
+We follow the DfE’s Essential Letters and Sounds programme to ensure consistency across the school.

 Within continuous provision, developmentally appropriate phonics resources are available to compliment, reinforce and extend the children’s learning, alongside high quality, meaningful interactions from adults.
 Misconceptions are addressed as and when they arise.

 Children are encouraged to read at home and are listened to regularly in school.
-Term 1 begins with picture books to develop the children’s language skills as well as the concept of how to use books.
-After a few weeks they are given books that match their phonic knowledge in order for them to apply their learning with the aim of becoming successful, confident and fluent readers.
+Term 1 begins with books that match their phonic knowledge in order for them to apply their learning with the aim of becoming successful, confident and fluent readers.
+The books also help to develop the children’s language skills as well as the concept of how to use books.
 In addition to this, children choose a library book of their choice to take home that parents can read and enjoy with their children.

 Phonics packs are sent home in Term 1 with a covering letter to explain to parents how to use the pack with useful tips on how to help their child, including directing them to the school website where they will find a short video demonstrating the correct pronunciation of sounds.
 The pack includes sound flashcards, a sound mat and termly Buzz Words (high frequency words, both decodable and tricky).
 We also hold a Phonics Evening for parents to share how we teach children to read and how they can support their child at home.